jmankoff/interaction/assignments/colorpicker.md

 ## Callbacks and Listeners

-### First Layout
+### Layout

-On the first layout, we want our color picker to be nicely initialized.
+On layout, we want our color picker to be nicely initialized.
 To do this, the default state of the color picker should be as if someone selected `Color.RED`.
 This should also trigger `onColorSelected` for any listeners.

 ### Register Callbacks and Listeners